-All regulations governing the Graduate School are designed to equal or exceed the minimum criteria recommended by the Commission on Colleges of the Southern Association of Colleges and Schools, the Alabama State Department of Education, the National Council for the Accreditation of Teacher Education, the Association of Collegiate Business Schools and Programs, the Council for Accreditation of Counseling and Related Educational Programs, and the National League for Nursing Accrediting Commission.
+All regulations governing the Graduate School are designed to equal or exceed the minimum criteria recommended by the Commission on Colleges of the Southern Association of Colleges and Schools, the Alabama State Department of Education, and specialized accreditation.
 All regulations regarding admission, retention, and completion are minimum, and departments, schools, and colleges may prescribe more stringent requirements.
 Applicants are advised to check with the dean, department chair, or program adviser in the academic area, or Graduate Admissions Office for degree requirements specific to the degree sought.